 - Heartburn or constipation

-To deal with these pregnancy symptoms, there are several things you can try:
+To deal with these common pregnancy symptoms, there are several things you can try:

-- Wear a sports bra, or similar, to bring relief to tender breasts
+- Wear a sports bra, or similar, and use a warm or cold compress to bring relief to tender breasts

-You might like to try acupuncture to help ease your symptoms.
+You might like to try acupuncture to help ease this common symptom.

-Unfortunately, some pregnant women find that nothing helps to ease their pregnancy nausea, so it’s more of an endurance race to the end — whenever that might be!
+Unfortunately, some pregnant women find nothing helps ease their pregnancy nausea, so it’s more of an endurance race to the end — whenever that might be.